-Figure 3 shows ASD histograms for the RRDG surface station (left) and for the A4850 underground station (right) as examples of a relatively good surface station and our deepest and most isolated underground station.
+Figure 3 shows ASD histograms for the RRDG surface station (left) and for the A4850 underground station (right) as examples of a representative surface station and our deepest and most isolated underground station.
 Here, the histograms of ASDs are calculated from 400-second data intervals over 1 year in each frequency bin, revealing the overall variability of the seismic noise at each station.
 The white curve represents the median ASD (identical to those shown in Figure 2), the black curves represent the 95% confidence intervals in each frequency bin, and the color scale shows the overall distribution.
 The Peterson low- and high-noise models are shown in dashed gray.

 The histograms display about two orders of magnitude of variation across all frequencies for both the RRDG station and the A4850 station.
 The A4850 station measures less noise in general and appears to have less overall variation than RRDG.
-There also appears to be significantly more high-frequency noise in the RRDG station; this is likely due to anthropogenic surface waves that are suppressed with depth.
+There also appears to be significantly more high-frequency noise in the RRDG station, potentially due to wind-generated or anthropogenic surface waves that are suppressed with depth.
 Both stations stay within the low- and high-noise Peterson models most of the time.
 However, in the 0.3-0.9 Hz range the A4850 station is actually below the low-noise model a significant fraction of the time.
-We also observe a considerable difference between the vertical channel and the horizontal channels at low frequencies: at 0.01 Hz and below for both stations, the vertical channel has almost an order of magnitude lower noise than the horizontals, likely caused by the slow tilting of the ground.
+We also observe a considerable difference between the vertical channel and the horizontal channels at low frequencies.
+At 0.01 Hz and below, the vertical channels on both stations have almost an order of magnitude lower noise than the horizontals, due to tilt noise that increases with period on horizontal components [Wielandt, 2002].
+On the other hand, the horizontal components of many of the underground sites are very quiet, even down to tidal frequencies.